tgaff/listly_rails_angular/README.md

 In this activity we will build a Rails app with an angular front-end.

-## options
+## Options

 There are a couple of ways to do this:

+1. two separate apps
-1) Build an API in rails
+    1. Build an API in rails that serves only JSON
-2) Build a separate app in Angular and host it separately
+    2. Build a separate app in Angular and host it separately

  --  **OR** --

+2. One app with /api routes and asset pipeline.

     Build an angular and rails app together and configure the rails app to use the asset pipeline and host the angular app.
 Serve one route for the angular app and the rest of the routes will serve JSON that angular will consume.

 We're going to be taking the second approach.

 ## New tools

+To help us use angular in rails we're going to use a few new tools.

 ##### Gem: `angular-rails-templates`